The CSV import allows you to quickly update the inventory levels of multiple stock tracked items.

 All stock corrections will affect the default stock nominal code and the chosen stock corrections nominal codes set at Settings > Company > Accounting: Nominal codes.

-When a stock correction is made, the journal and the inventory audit trail will record the following information:
+When an inventory correction is made, the journal and the inventory audit trail will record the following information:

 - Inventory movement ID